davidepatti/noxim/README.md

 If you use Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:

-V. Catania, A. Mineo, S. Monteleone, M. Palesi, D. Patti.
-Noxim: An Open, Extensible and Cycle-accurate Network on Chip Simulator. *IEEE International Conference on Application-specific Systems, Architectures and Processors 2015.
-July 27-29, 2015, Toronto, Canada*.
+Vincenzo Catania, Andrea Mineo, Salvatore Monteleone, Maurizio Palesi, and Davide Patti.
+2016.
+Cycle-Accurate Network on Chip Simulation with Noxim. *ACM Trans.
+Model.
+Comput.
+Simul.
+27, 1, Article 4 (August 2016), 25 pages.* DOI: https://doi.org/10.1145/2953878

 What's New ?
 ------------